fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 It's not difficult to learn practical combos that can lead to using all 3 bars of super on Triple Break.
 The speed and hitbox of Triple Break also allows for some cheeky conversions, making Allen incredibly explosive.

-A sample beginner combo may be 2LK 2MK 6MK Triple Break > Justice Fist > Triple Break > Justice Fist > Triple Break > Rising Dragon. </td>
+A sample beginner combo may be 2LK 2MK 6MK Triple Break > Justice Fist > Triple Break > Justice Fist > Triple Break > Rising Dragon.

+This super is pretty much purely for combo applications, it has an awful hitbox for anti-airing and a lot of start up. </td>
     <td>6 + 9</td>
     <td>?</td>
     <td>?</td>